wallace-js/wallace/README.md

 root.render([{ count: 0 }, { count: 1 }]);
 ```

 TypeScript now warns you if you attempt to pass incorrect props at any point.

-#### Important

 Don't annotate the props like this:

 ```tsx
 const Counter = (props: iCounter) => (